INFORMATION AND NETWORK SECURITY - 2022/3

 - Labs (10 hours) using computing labs, exercise sheets and their solutions.

-Students will be expected to distribute the remaining workload on self-study, preparation for lectures and labs, preparation for the in-semester test and submission of the coursework.
+Students will be expected to distribute the remaining workload on self-study, preparation for lectures and labs, preparation and submission of the coursework.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.